spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spine_database.md

 ```

-The full script can be found in the tutorials folder.
+The full script can be found in the examples folder.